Generating pairwise entanglement in periodically driven quantum spin chains with stochastic resetting

 The steady state of a periodically driven system mentioned earlier becomes athermal in the presence of stochastic resetting ~\cite{Mukherjee_2018,Rose2018spectral,Nagar_2023}.
 For such a protocol, the state $|\psi(t)\rangle$, schematically represented in Fig.~\ref{fig0}(a), is stochastically reset to a predetermined initial state $|\psi(0)\rangle$ [Fig.~\ref{fig0}(b)].
 The times for such a reset are typically chosen from a Poissonian distribution characterized by a rate $r$.
 The dynamics and the steady state of such a system can be significantly different from its counterpart without resetting.
 For example, such steady states can not be described by the diagonal ensembles (DE) as predicted by the eigenstate thermalization hypothesis (ETH) \cite{MS1,JD1,rev6}.
 The behavior of entanglement between individual spins, as quantified by concurrence $C$, has not been studied for such steady states of a many-body quantum system.

 In this work, we study entanglement between individual spins in spin chains driven periodically with frequency $\omega_D$ and amplitude $\lambda_0$, and subjected to stochastic resetting characterized by a rate $r$.
 We show that, in the absence of resetting and for generic drive frequencies, the steady state of such a driven system does not host pairwise entanglement between spins and has $C=0$.
 In contrast, in the presence of stochastic resetting, $C$ is finite and exhibits non-monotonic behavior as a function of $r$.
 It becomes non-zero beyond a critical resetting rate $r_c$ and reaches a maximum value at an optimal rate $r_m$.
 We find that $r_c$ and $r_m$ show non-monotonic dependence on $\lambda_0$ and $\omega_D$.
 Our analysis indicates existence of special drive frequencies $\omega_n^*= \lambda_0/(n \hbar)$ (where $\hbar$ is the Planck's constant and $n\in \mathbb{Z}$) around which $r_c=0$ and $r_m$ attains a minimum.
+Ref.~\cite{KM_PRA_23} considered a non-driven model of two interacting spins.
+Our work is a significant step forward and a generalization to Floquet many-body systems where drive frequency tuning is a crucial aspect.
+Studies in Ref.~\cite{KM_PRA_23} indicate existence of optimal reset rate in concurrence but do not predict critical reset rate because entanglement between two spins in an interacting two-body system never vanishes in the non-resetting steady state.
 Our analytical results are supported by numerical exact diagonalization (ED) studies carried on integrable ${\rm XY}$ and non-integrable Rydberg spin chains \cite{rev1,rev3, exp1,exp2,exp3,exp4}.
 These results demonstrate that stochastic resetting may provide a way of generating finite pairwise entanglement in the steady states of such driven quantum systems.
+Experimental feasibility of these protocols have been discussed towards the end of the paper.

 {\it Driven spin models}: We consider two driven spin-half chains for which the spin on site $j$ are represented by Pauli matrices $\sigma_j^{\alpha}$, where $\alpha=x,y,z$.
 The Hamiltonians for these chains are given by